ContactSelect language: DE

 "Holotomography and artificial intelligence: label-free 3D imaging, classification, and inference of live cells and organoids"

-Optical Metrology Plenary Session:
+Optical Metrology Plenary Session

 Room 1, ICM – International Congress Center Messe München